AlaskaAirlines/auro-nav/demo/demo.md

 ### Default Example

-Example using `auro-nav-breadcrumb` for each link.
+Example using `auro-breadcrumb` for each link.
 This example renders as a horizontal list of links.
 The first icon in the list will display a home icon, all links will have a right chevron as a divider, and the last link will be disabled.

 <div class="exampleWrapper">